travis-ci/travis.rb/README.md

-        -s, --skip-sync                  don't trigger a sync if the repo is unknown -f, --force                      override .travis.yml if it already exists -k, --skip-enable                do not enable project, only add .travis.yml
+        -s, --skip-sync                  don't trigger a sync if the repo is unknown -f, --force                      override .travis.yml if it already exists -k, --skip-enable                do not enable project, only add .travis.yml -p, --print-conf                 print generated config instead of writing to file --script VALUE               sets script option in .travis.yml (can be used more than once) --before-script VALUE        sets before_script option in .travis.yml (can be used more than once) --after-script VALUE         sets after_script option in .travis.yml (can be used more than once) --after-success VALUE        sets after_success option in .travis.yml (can be used more than once) --install VALUE              sets install option in .travis.yml (can be used more than once) --before-install VALUE       sets before_install option in .travis.yml (can be used more than once) --compiler VALUE             sets compiler option in .travis.yml (can be used more than once) --otp-release VALUE          sets otp_release option in .travis.yml (can be used more than once) --go VALUE                   sets go option in .travis.yml (can be used more than once) --jdk VALUE                  sets jdk option in .travis.yml (can be used more than once) --node-js VALUE              sets node_js option in .travis.yml (can be used more than once) --perl VALUE                 sets perl option in .travis.yml (can be used more than once) --php VALUE                  sets php option in .travis.yml (can be used more than once) --python VALUE               sets python option in .travis.yml (can be used more than once) --rvm VALUE                  sets rvm option in .travis.yml (can be used more than once) --scala VALUE                sets scala option in .travis.yml (can be used more than once) --env VALUE                  sets env option in .travis.yml (can be used more than once) --gemfile VALUE              sets gemfile option in .travis.yml (can be used more than once)

 When setting up a new project, you can run `travis init` to generate a `.travis.yml` and [enable](#enable) the project:

     $ travis init java
     .travis.yml file created!
     travis-ci/java-example: enabled :)

+You can also set certain values via command line flags (see list above):

+    $ travis init c --compiler clang
+    .travis.yml file created!
+    travis-ci/c-example: enabled :)

 #### `logs`